 Next, let’s look at the box marked “Households.”
 The box represents families, workers, and individuals.
 We need jobs to live and we, in fact, are a factor of production if we consider ourselves to be “labour.”
 Between these three boxes, we can see how the money flows.
 Businesses shop in the labour market to hire us to work.
 The money businesses spend to hire us is called “wages” otherwise known to us as “income.”

 Businesses then use the factors of production to make products they sell in the product market (the box at the bottom of the diagram).
 We sell labour and other factors of production to firms that make products we want to buy.
 How do we pay?
 Of course, we use the money we earned from our labour.
 What we pay turns into revenue for firms to use to hire more factors of production.
 And so it goes.

 If we wanted to add another layer to account for other aspects of our markets, we would have to add natural resources that both households and firms use.
 And, for both groups, there is an inevitable amount of waste that the entire system emits.
 The study of environmental economics focuses closely on these external factors and suggests that the system is not closed (as appears in our circle), but open with leaks and spill-overs.
 For a very good critique of the circular flow diagram visit Kate Raworth at Doughnut Economics.
 Remember that you have to understand something well before you can critique it thoughtfully.

 The point of the circular flow diagram is to show you a simple model of how the economy works.
 You can see right away that it certainly doesn’t explain our complex economies in great detail and that reality might not work exactly this way.
-However, this model helps us to frame some of the simpler ideas and allows us to build more complexity and ask questions that need to be answered.
+However, this model helps us to frame some of the simpler ideas and allows us to then solve more complex problems and ask questions that need to be answered.
 This will be true of all models in this course – they are simple frameworks that give us a place to start.